Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The It o-Stratonovich correction formula

+where the sum over labels has been omitted in order to declutter the notation, and the expression has been simplified by taking (anti)symmetric relations into account in the contractions.
+Note that, truncating at degree 2, since

-we recover the well-known Itô--Stratonovich correction for semimartingales, but we also get the modified vector fields at higher orders.
+we recover the well-known Itô--Stratonovich correction for SDEs driven by semimartingales (cf.\ \eqref{eq:itostrat}, keeping in mind that our drift terms $F_{\Forest{[\gamma]}\Forest{[\gamma]}}$ carry a factor of $\frac 12$).
 We refer again to \Cref{ex:Davie} for the concrete expression of \(\widehat{F}\) in terms of the original vector fields \(F\). \end{example}

+\cite{K80} first observed that solutions to Stratonovich SDEs with nilpotent vector fields could be written as ODEs with vector fields which are linear functions of the log-signature, extending the Doss-Sussman representation valid in the one-dimensional case.
+The same principle was used in \cite{CG95} for numerical purposes, dropping the nilpotency assumption, and see \cite{boutaib2013dimensionfree} for the geometric rough path case.
+Here we limit ourselves to writing down a similar (formal) expansion for the branched case, which is proved in much the same way as it is in the geometric case.
+See also \cite{kern2023flow} for the case of manifold-valued RDEs (with a different Hopf algebra).